Religion in Russia: Christianity

+Russia's largest religion is Christianity.
 Christianity was the religious self-identification of 47.1% of the Russian population in 2012.
-Other polls give different results: In the same year 2020 the Levada Center estimated that 63% of Russians were Christians; in 2020 the Public Opinion Foundation estimated that 63% of the population was Christian; in 2011 the Pew Research Center estimated that 71% of Russians were Christians; in 2011 Ipsos MORI estimated that 69% of Russians were Christians; and in 2021 the Russian Public Opinion Research Center (VCIOM) estimated that ~67% of Russians were Christians.
+Other polls give different results: regarding the total number of Christians in Russia by 2020 the Pew Research Center counted 102,4 million people or 69,9% of the population (in 2011 it estimated 71%); in the same year 2020 the Levada Center estimated that 63% of Russians were Christians; in 2020 the Public Opinion Foundation estimated that 63% of the population was Christian; in 2011 Ipsos MORI estimated that 69% of Russians were Christians; and in 2021 the Russian Public Opinion Research Center (VCIOM) estimated that ~67% of Russians were Christians.

-Orthodox Christianity is the dominant religion of the country, and, besides it, Old Believers and Lutheranism also have had a considerable role in the multiethnic history of Russia.
+Orthodox Christianity, including Old Believers, is the dominant religion of the country, and, besides it, Lutheranism also has had a considerable role in the multiethnic history of Russia.
 Evangelicalism and Catholicism (among Russians) are relatively recent additions to Christianity in Russia.

-Orthodoxy
+Eastern Orthodoxy

+Russia has the world's largest Orthodox population.

+In accordance with some reference books, Christian Orthodoxy is professed by about 75% of Russia's believers.
 According to the Arena Atlas Survey, Orthodox Christian believers constituted 42.6% of the total population of Russia in 2012, while according to survey by the Pew Forum in 2017, Orthodox Christian believers constituted 71% of the total population of Russia.

+In terms of their ethnicity, Orthodox are not only the majority of believers of the Russians and many indigenous peoples of Russia (Karelians, Mari, Mordvins, Komi, Chuvash, Ossetians, Khakassians, Yakuts and others), but also large diasporas of Belarusians, Georgians, Moldovans and Ukrainians in Russia.
+Among some non-Orthodox Russian peoples there are ethnoreligious groups professing Orthodoxy, such as: Kryashens among the Tatars, Mozdok Kabardins and Western Buryats.

-Most of them were members of the Russian Orthodox Church, while small minorities were Old Believers and Orthodox Christian believers who either did not belong to any church or belonged to non-Russian Orthodox churches (including the Armenian Apostolic Church and the Georgian Orthodox Church).
+Most of them were members of the Russian Orthodox Church, while small minorities were Old Believers and Orthodox Christian believers who either did not belong to any church or belonged to non-Russian Orthodox churches (including the Georgian Orthodox Church).
 Unaffiliated Orthodox Christians or non-Russian Orthodox Christians were 1.5% (2,100,000) of the total population.
-Minor Orthodox Christian churches are represented among ethnic minorities of Ukrainians, Georgians and Armenians.
+Minor Orthodox Christian churches are represented among ethnic minorities of Ukrainians and Georgians.
 Unaffiliated Orthodox Christians and minorities of non-Russian Orthodox Christians comprised over 4% of the population in Tyumen Oblast (9%), Irkutsk Oblast (6%), the Jewish Autonomous Oblast (6%), Chelyabinsk Oblast (5%), Astrakhan Oblast (4%) and Chuvashia (4%).
 Cossacks, historically and some of them also in modern Russia, are among the fiercer supporters of Orthodox theocratic monarchism.